This is an article about that bizarre little cutie, the bee-fly. It was written for our local nature newsletter.

 I’m absent now but listen, my love: these days will slip away.

-When the door of the jail grows dark, it’s the heart that can see
+When the door of the jail grows dark, it’s my heart that can see

 How the stars of the sky are now scattered in your mane.